openbaton/fm-system/README.md

 ## Additional configurion options

-As already mentioned in the previous section, in the folder etc of this project, there is a file called fms.properties containing all the default properties values used by the FM system.
+As already mentioned in the previous section, in the folder "etc" of this project, there is a file called fms.properties containing all the default properties values used by the FM system.
 You should update this file in order to make it work with your NFVO instance.
 Change the Open Baton related properties section:

 ```bash